usertomlin/EnglishTextCompressor/README.md

 ```

-The average compression rates (compressed size / uncompressed size) tested on many Wikipedia texts are approximately:
+The average compression rates (compressed size / original size) tested on many Wikipedia texts are approximately:

 	 * 50 characters (50-character windows):
 	 * rate_this = 0.395